PeppiMyllymaki/PeppiMyllymaki.github.io/README.md

                 guiding a team when needed, and learning new tools quickly.
 I’m especially motivated by projects where I can merge code, visual storytelling and interactive design.
                 <br><br>
-                I’m looking for a role where I can create impactful digital experiences; whether through data-driven visuals, interactive stories, game-like experiences, or new experimental formats that mix design and code.
             </p>
         </div>
     </section>